Installing the Siteopt tool¶

 Spine Toolbox provides a graphical user interface for running SpineOpt and editing databases.
 To run it, activate the proper Miniconda environment, which you used to install Spine Toolbox.
 Start Spine Toolbox by command

 in console (e.g. "cmd" in Windows).
+Run "conda init" if conda activate does not work.

 Adjusting Toolbox settings¶